Exchanges and Internships

 Each year Pembroke is allowed to nominate one or two high-flying science undergraduates to travel to Caltech for a summer undergraduate research programme.
 If you go you will learn a lot, have a wonderful time, and even get paid enough to cover your time in the US.
 (Caltech has a superb campus on the edge of Los Angeles)

-Successful candidates are committed to spending ten weeks at Caltech, arriving the week beginning 18 June.
-On Campus housing is available, and the stipend is $6,000 (basic living costs amount to $3,000, so you will have enough for your airfare and other travel in the US).
+Successful candidates are committed to spending ten weeks at Caltech, arriving between 16 and 21 June.
+On Campus housing is available, and the stipend is $6,420 (basic living costs amount to $3,000 - $4,000, so you will have enough for your airfare and other travel in the US).
 You only need a preliminary idea about the field that you would like to work in, and possible supervisors, when you submit your application: project subjects are developed during further discussion with Caltech once the decision as to who is going is taken.
-This year, for the first time in quite a few years, the choice of project labs will include LIGO (Laser Inteferometer Gravitational-Wave Observatory).
+This year the choice of project labs will include LIGO (Laser Inteferometer Gravitational-Wave Observatory).

 Who is eligible?